This post was originally published on November 9th, 2016, and updated on June 16,2026.

 Construction Security Camera Installation with TrueLook

-You’ve chosen the right construction surveillance cameras for your project and found the perfect spots to capture your build – it’s time for installation!
+You’ve chosen the right construction surveillance cameras for your project and found the perfect spots to capture your build.
+It’s time for installation!

 If you think you’ll need assistance with this step, we offer a convenient professional camera installation service that makes setup a breeze!
 We’ll work with you to choose exactly what you need to capture every angle of your project, then come to your jobsite to set up your assembly.
-Reach out to us to get a quote for your camera setup and convenient professional installation service!

 Investing in the right type of cameras, the appropriate number of cameras, and strategically positioning them on your jobsite can provide tremendous benefits for project management, documentation, and security monitoring.
 By considering factors such as camera perspective, mounting location, and power supply, you can ensure that you capture the most comprehensive and high-quality footage throughout your construction project.